-Sydney is another popular corporate theme that includes both free and paid demo templates.
-The biggest problem is that all of their demos involve Elementor page builders.
+Sydney is another popular business WordPress theme with free and paid demo content.
+The biggest problem is that all their demos are made with Elementor page builder.
 That awful.
 However, Sydney is a friendly theme for your awesome website design.

 If you want to maintain a blog on your website, Sydney has a blog design with basic designs and customizable settings for both the archive and posts.

 Sydney’s free version is minimal compared to Blocksy and Kadence.
 And if you want to unlock extra features, you must switch to the premium version.